-Take action.
+Take Action.

-Don't fall into the trap that many people do after getting arrested for a DUI: they do nothing.
+Don't fall into the traps that many people do after getting arrested for a DUI: (1) they do nothing, (2) they rely on the wrong people for advice.
 If you do nothing, you will fail to protect your rights; you will likely suffer greater anxiety by doing nothing.
 Be proactive and take control of your situation by making good decisions.